gtrrz-victor/tdd-string-calculator/README.md

     “1,-2” is invalid and should return the message “Negative number(s) not allowed: -2” “2,-4,-9” is invalid and should return the message “Negative number(s) not allowed: -4, -9”

 1. Calling add with multiple errors will return all error messages separated by newlines.

     “//|\n1|2,-3” is invalid and return the message “Negative number(s) not allowed: -3\n’|’ expected but ‘,’ found at position 3.”

+1. Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2